-MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES FOR HOLDERS OF CLASS A COMMON STOCK AND WARRANTS
+MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES TO NON-U.S. HOLDERS

-The following discussion is a summary of the material U.S. federal income tax consequences to U.S. Holders and Non-U.S. Holders (each as defined below) relating to the purchase, ownership, and disposition of our Class A Common Stock and Warrants, which we collectively refer to as our "securities," but does not purport to be a complete analysis of all potential tax effects.
+The following discussion is a summary of the material U.S. federal income tax consequences to Non-U.S. Holders (as defined below) of the purchase, ownership, and disposition of our Class A Common Stock issued pursuant to this offering, but does not purport to be a complete analysis of all potential tax effects.
 The effects of other U.S. federal tax laws, such as estate and gift tax laws, and any applicable state, local, or non-U.S. tax laws are not discussed.
 This discussion is based on the Code, Treasury Regulations promulgated thereunder, judicial decisions, and published rulings and administrative pronouncements of the IRS, in each case in effect as of the date hereof.
 These authorities may change or be subject to differing interpretations.
-Any such change or differing interpretation may be applied retroactively in a manner that could adversely affect a holder of our securities.
+Any such change or differing interpretation may be applied retroactively in a manner that could adversely affect a Non-U.S. Holder.
 We have not sought and will not seek any rulings from the IRS regarding the matters discussed below.
-There can be no assurance the IRS or a court will not take a contrary position to that discussed below regarding the tax consequences of the purchase, ownership, and disposition of our securities.
+There can be no assurance the IRS or a court will not take a contrary position to that discussed below regarding the tax consequences of the purchase, ownership, and disposition of our Class A Common Stock.

-This discussion is limited to holders of our securities as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances, including the impact of the Medicare contribution tax on net investment income and the alternative minimum tax.
-In addition, it does not address consequences relevant to holders subject to special rules, including, without limitation:
+This discussion is limited to Non-U.S. Holders that hold our Class A Common Stock as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all U.S. federal income tax consequences relevant to a Non-U.S. Holder's particular circumstances, including the impact of the Medicare contribution tax on net investment income and the alternative minimum tax.
+In addition, it does not address consequences relevant to Non-U.S. Holders subject to special rules, including, without limitation:

-- U.S. expatriates and former citizens or long-term residents of the United States; - persons holding our securities as part of a hedge, straddle, or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - · brokers, dealers, or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our securities under the constructive sale provisions of the Code; - persons subject to the special tax accounting rules of as a result of any item of gross income with respect to our securities being taken into account in an "applicable financial statement" (as defined in the Code); - persons who hold or receive our securities pursuant to the exercise of any employee stock option or otherwise as compensation; - · tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds.
+- U.S. expatriates and former citizens or long-term residents of the United States; - persons holding our Class A Common Stock as part of a hedge, straddle, or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - brokers, dealers, or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our Class A Common Stock under the constructive sale provisions of the Code; - persons who hold or receive our Class A Common Stock pursuant to the exercise of any employee stock option or otherwise as compensation; - tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds.

-If an entity (or other arrangement) treated as a partnership for U.S. federal income tax purposes holds our securities, the tax treatment of a partner in the partnership will depend on the status of the partner, the activities of the partnership, and certain determinations made at the partner level.
-Accordingly, partnerships holding our securities and the partners in such partnerships should consult their tax advisors regarding the U.S. federal income tax consequences to them.
+If an entity treated as a partnership for U.S. federal income tax purposes holds our Class A Common Stock, the tax treatment of a partner in the partnership will depend on the status of the partner, the activities of the partnership, and certain determinations made at the partner level.
+Accordingly, partnerships holding our Class A Common Stock and the partners in such partnerships should consult their tax advisors regarding the U.S. federal income tax consequences to them.